New York State Railways: Utica Lines

 The Rome city lines were never successful, and the first service suspensions came to the James Street line in 1927 and the Madison Street line in 1928.
-All streetcar service came in Rome to an end on December 7, 1930.
+All streetcar service in Rome came to an end on December 7, 1930.
 In 1931, the North Utica line was closed, and the Eagle Street (6) line followed in 1932.
 The Lenox (15), Lincoln (10), and Blandina (9) routes closed in 1933, with South Street and Mohawk street following the year after.
 In 1934 the South Street and Mohawk Street lines were closed, the same year New York State Railways emerged from receivership.
 The James Street and Clinton lines were shut down in 1936, while the Whitesboro (11) and New York Mills (12) lines were closed in the summer of 1938.
 The Capron (5) line hung on until April 8, 1941.
 The last day for streetcar operation in Utica was May 12, 1941, when the New Hartford and Forest Park (16) lines closed.
-The mayor of Utica was at the controls of Car 310, the last car to roll into the Forest Park carbarn.
+The mayor of Utica was at the controls of Car 310, the last car to roll into the Forest Park car barn.

 The transit franchises formerly operated by the streetcars were continued by the Copper City Bus Line and the Rome City Bus Line.
 It wasn't until 1948 that many parts of the former Utica Lines were reorganized as the Utica Transit Corporation.
 The city-owned Utica Transit Commission took over operations in 1965, which was succeeded by the Utica Transit Authority in 1974.
 In 2005, the transit operations transferred to the Central New York Regional Transportation Authority and its subsidiaries Centro Rome and Centro Utica.